xg590/pyWebREPL/README.md

 bash misc/flash_adv.sh --model esp32   --port /dev/ttyUSB0 --bin   esp32-20220618-v1.19.1.bin --hostname myESP32   --webrepl-passwd 123456 --ssid xxx --wifi-passwd xxx
 tail -n4 flash.log
 ```
-* The last command tail will tell what IP is given by a WiFi router to the ESP32/ESP8266 board
+* The last tail command reveals what IP is given by a WiFi router to the ESP32/ESP8266 board.
 * After run these commands, ESP32/ESP8266 can be detached from Raspberry Pi and powered by a separate USB charger.
-* Blink ESP32/ESP8266 with pyWebREPL over WiFi.
+* Blink ESP32/ESP8266 with pyWebREPL over the WiFi.
 ```
 python3 example/blink.py 192.168.x.xxx
 ```
 ## Mechanism
-* Flash the ESP32/ES8266 dev board with MicroPython firmware then one can get a MicroPython prompt.
+* Flash the ESP32/ES8266 dev board with MicroPython firmware then one can get a MicroPython prompt for the ESP32/ESP8266.
 * Enable MicroPython's WebREPL feature and join ESP32/ESP8266 to a WiFi network so that the prompt can be accessed as a webservice.
 * Before pyWebREPL, there is a [broswer client](https://micropython.org/webrepl/) for us to talk to the webservice.
 * This library provide a Python client for Raspberry Pi to talk to the webservice.
 ## More Deeper
-* The webservice uses the websocket protocol
+* The webservice uses the [websocket](https://www.rfc-editor.org/rfc/rfc6455.html#section-5.2) protocol
 * This Python library for Raspberry Pi converts the MicroPython code into websocket frames
 * Frames are sent to the webservice then MicroPython code will be interpreted on ESP32/ESP8266 in real time.
 ## A few words about MicroPython prompt (Nonprinting Characters)